OP-DSL/OP2-Common/apps/c/airfoil/README.md

 The various parallel versions of Airfoil should be compared against the single-threaded CPU version (also known as the reference implementation) to ascertain the correctness of the results.
 The p_q array holds the final result and as such will be the data array to compare.
-One way to achieve this is to use :
+One way to achieve this is to use the following OP2 calls to write the data array to text or binary files, for example after the end of the 1000 iterations in the airfoil code.

 ```
 op_print_dat_to_txtfile(p_q, "out_grid_seq.dat"); //ASCI
 op_print_dat_to_binfile(p_q, "out_grid_seq.bin"); //Binary
 ```

-For example after the end of the 1000 iterations in the airfoil code and then use the code in compare.cpp and comparebin.cpp to compare the text file or binary file with the reference implementation.
+Then the code in compare.cpp and comparebin.cpp can be used to compare the text file or binary file with the reference implementation.

 Bitwise accuracy can be expected across systems for the double precision version to within the accuracy of machine precision.
 For the single precision version, answers should be very close.
 A summary print of the rms value of the